 Debbie’s son went into shock, which is a severe reaction due to FPIES.
 As with all things, each child is different, and the range, severity and duration of symptoms may vary from reaction to reaction.

-Since rapid dehydration and shock are medical emergencies, your local emergency service (9-1-1) needs to be contacted when a reaction like this occurs.
+Since rapid dehydration and shock are medical emergencies, contact your local emergency service (9-1-1) when a reaction like this occurs.

 The most critical treatment during an FPIES reaction is intravenous (IV) fluids because of the risk and prevalence of dehydration.
 Children experiencing more severe symptoms may also need steroids and in-hospital monitoring.
 However, use of antihistamines and epinephrine are not helpful because FPIES works through a different mechanism than a “regular” IgE mediated allergy.
-Mild reactions may be able to be treated at home with oral electrolyte re-hydration (e.g., Pedialyte®).
-Because it’s a rare, but serious condition, in the event of an emergency, it is vital to get the correct treatment.
+Families may be able to manage mild reactions at home with oral electrolyte rehydration (e.g., Pedialyte®).
+Because it’s a serious condition, in the event of an emergency, the correct treatment is vital.
 Some doctors provide their patients with a letter containing a brief description of FPIES and its proper treatment.
-In the event of a reaction, this letter can be taken to the ER with the child.
+In the event of a reaction, take the letter to the ER with the child.

 Dietary modifications vary, depending on the patient’s specific reactions.
 Often, infants who have reacted to both dairy and soy formulas will be placed on hypoallergenic or amino acid-based formula.
 Some children do well breastfeeding.
 Other children who have fewer triggers may just strictly avoid the offending food(s).

-New foods are usually introduced very slowly, one food at a time, for an extended period of time per food.
+Healthcare teams may advise starting new foods very slowly, one food at a time, offering it daily for 3-5 days.
 Some doctors recommend trialing a single food for up to three weeks before introducing another.

 Ian did well until we tried to reintroduce milk at our GI doctor’s suggestion.
 Ian vomited once with a small quantity of milk.
 A [blood] RAST test then came back negative and I was told to try the milk again.
 This is when the “textbook” FPIES reaction occurred.
-One and a half hours after ingesting a tablespoon of milk, my son experienced severe vomiting (at least 30 times) and pretty much passed out in my arms immediately.
-We had to be rushed via ambulance to the hospital where IV fluids were given.
+Ninety minutes after ingesting a tablespoon of milk, my son experienced severe vomiting (30+ times) and pretty much passed out in my arms immediately.
+We rushed via ambulance to the hospital where he got IV fluids.
 He recovered after a few hours.

-FPIES is hard to diagnose because it is a non-IgE mediated immune reaction in the gastrointestinal system.
+FPIES is hard to diagnose because it is a non-IgE immune reaction in the gastrointestinal system.
 This means that traditional blood or skin testing will be negative for the foods that cause FPIES reactions.
-Unlike traditional IgE-mediated allergies, FPIES reactions do not manifest with itching, hives, swelling, coughing or wheezing.
-Symptoms typically only involve the gastrointestinal system; other body organs are not involved.
+Unlike traditional IgE allergies, FPIES reactions do not manifest with itching, hives, swelling, coughing or wheezing.
+Symptoms typically only involve the gastrointestinal system, not other body organs or systems.

-FPIES is a rare condition that often goes undiagnosed, or can take a while to diagnose because traditional allergy tests are negative and the diagnosis is typically made based on symptom presentation.
-FPIES can be a very frightening condition to deal with, especially before it’s diagnosed when the child is experiencing severe and unexplained reactions to first foods or formulas with dramatic symptoms of lethargy or shock.
+FPIES is a rare condition that often goes undiagnosed, or can take a while to diagnose.
+This is because traditional allergy tests are negative and diagnosis is typically based on symptom presentation.
+FPIES can be a very frightening condition to deal with, especially before a diagnosis, when the child has severe and unexplained reactions to first foods or formulas with dramatic symptoms of lethargy or shock.
 A correct diagnosis and dietary avoidance of the offending foods is essential to manage and avoid further FPIES reactions.

 I hope this information is helpful to you.
 If these stories sound familiar regarding your own child, print out the patient education resource below and speak with your child’s physician.